Welcome

 +++Warning, this contains minor spoilers from the prior season, but no major season six giveaways+++

-The final season of Lost starts out back on the (seemingly) doomed flight that started the entire series.
+The 18-episode sixth and final season of Lost aired during the winter and spring of 2010.
+The first episode of the season starts back on the (seemingly) doomed flight that started the entire series.
 But, we find out that as a result of the hydrogen bomb that was detonated at the end of the fifth season, there are now two realities, one in which the plane never crashed and one in which it did.
 So, after doing flashbacks and flashforwards, this season does a "flash sideways" going between the alternate realities and seeing how the characters come out in each one.
 The season pays off the reveal of the smoke monster and basically reveals all about the supernatural aspect of the island.
 The end of the series works out to be a bit of a thought experiment (or at least a good discussion point) when it reveals what we are seeing in the flash sideways, and the last shot of the series is a nice bookend to the opening shot in the first season.

 Overall, the final season was very good.
 The show ran hot and cold for a lot of people, with many fans disappointed (or downright mad) at how slowly everything played out.
 I do think being able to binge-watch the series (whether on disc or via streaming) does help with that and makes things easier to follow and, as a result, the series makes more sense.
 While the ending surely did not and will not appeal to everyone, I do think it was well done, even if not every character got a happily ever after ending.
 It goes without saying that you definitely cannot jump right into the final season and hope to understand what is going on.
 The show definitely has a serial storyline that has to be watched from beginning to end.
 It is, in my opinion, one of the best sci-fi/supernatural thrillers to be on TV in recent memory, and is definitely worth the time to watch.